Listing of Real Martial Arts

 Boxing - A competitive sport style of fighting where boxers fight with gloved hands.
 Boxers are only allowed to strike with their fists during a match.

 Known practitioners: Apollo Creed, Captain America, Daredevil, Steve Fox, Wildcat, Joe Palooka, Big Ben Bolt, Ippo Makunouchi, Joe Yabuki

 Brazilian Jiu-Jitsu - Formed from traditional Japanese Jiu-Jitsu and Judo practices, the art was refined in Brazil to involve a more ground based fighting style meant to give smaller weaker fighters a chance against bigger adversaries.

 Bullfighting - A traditional spectacle in Spain where a matador uses a cape and sword to kill a raging bull in the ring.
 While a sport/event bullfighting is the origin of some characters fighting prowess.

 Capoeira - a Brazilian martial art that combines elements of dance, acrobatics, and music for a rhythmic fighting style.
 It is known by quick and complex moves, using mainly power, speed, and leverage for leg sweeps.
 Capoeira is a fast and versatile martial art which is historically focused on fighting outnumbered or in technological disadvantage.

-Know practitioners: Bob Wilson, Christie Monterio, Eddy Gordo, Elena, Richard Meyer
+Know practitioners: Bob Wilson, Christie Monteiro, Eddy Gordo, Elena, Richard Meyer, Blade